 “In a double-blind study of 41 individuals, 2 weeks of treatment with a high dose of arginine improved walking distance by 66%; no benefits were seen in the placebo group or a low-dose arginine group.”

-The presitious Mayo Clinic website states:
+The prestigious Mayo Clinic website states:

 “There is good scientific evidence that dietary supplementation with L-arginine may help people with coronary artery disease, angina, or clogged arteries, due to its effects on blood vessels.
 Larger, longer-term studies are needed to confirm these initial positive effects.”

-In healthy subjects, an L-Arginine vitamin is especially valuable for supplying blood to all of the extremities for body building and performance.
-Because of the L-Arginine amino acid benefits of healing the body and helping expand the supply blood to the muscles, an L-Arginine vitamin may also be of benefit to prolonging the quality of workouts and overall endurance.
+In healthy subjects, an L-Arginine vitamin is especially valuable for supplying blood to all of the extremities for bodybuilding and performance.
+Because the L-Arginine amino acid benefits of healing the body and helping expand the supply of blood to the muscles, an L-Arginine vitamin may also be of benefit to prolonging the quality of workouts and overall endurance.

-The May 2010 Journal of Strength and Conditioning Research reported on the results of a scientific study[iii] entitled:“Effects of arginine-based supplements on the physical working capacity at the fatigue threshold,” concluded that:
+The May 2010 Journal of Strength and Conditioning Research reported on the results of a scientific study[iii] entitled: “Effects of arginine-based supplements on the physical working capacity at the fatigue threshold,” concluded that:

 “These findings supported the use of arginine-based supplements, at the dosages examined in the present investigation, as an ergogenic [enhancing physical performance] aid for untrained individuals.”